 About 7 km north of Romsey is Lancefield.
 Whilst Romsey was the administrative centre of the shire, Lancefield had the district hospital and Catholic primary school (although a branch of the school functioned in Romsey intermittently).
-Until the mid-1970s the populations of both towns were about the same.
+The populations of both towns remained similar in number until the mid-1970s.

 The construction of the Tullamarine Freeway for the Melbourne Airport (1970) put Romsey within quicker reach of metropolitan Melbourne.
 Rural/residential and residential subdivisions occurred and continued throughout the 1980s.
 The township kept several of its older civic buildings, and new facilities such as an indoor sports centre were added.